vbursztyn/COPPE-BRI-Tasks/README.md

 #2.
 Requirements:

 I. To have Python's Virtualenv installed.
 In case it is not, you need to comment line 4 (". venv/bin/activate") of BATCH_RUN.sh in order to perform it.
-Also, all required libs shall be installed alternatively (refer to requirement #3).
+Also, all required libs shall be installed alternatively (refer to requirement III).

 II.
 To create a standard Virtualenv called "venv" at this location.
 Once Virtualenv is installed, you can do it by simply calling in command line, from this project's folder: "virtualenv venv".

 III.
 To install all required libs.
-Right after requirement #2, enter in command line: ". venv/bin/activate".
+Right after requirement II, enter in command line: ". venv/bin/activate".
 Then install all dependencies by calling: "pip install -r requirements.txt".
 Make sure to be connected to the internet, and that it finishes successfully.

 #3.
 Execution possibilities: